How to get a fleet fuel card

-If you work in fleet management or work with vehicles as part of your business, a fuel card will provide your company with cost savings and efficiencies that will help improve your bottom line.
-In this article, we’ll walk you through the steps to procure a fuel card for your company.
+If you work in fleet management or if you and your employees use vehicles as part of your business, a fuel card is a great option for you.
+It will bring your business cost savings and efficiencies that will help improve your bottom line.
+In this article, we’ll walk you through the steps to get a fuel card for your company.

 If you employ people driving company vehicles out in the field – let’s say you’re a plumber, an electrician, you work for a moving company, a fuel delivery company, or for a company that’s an essential part of the national supply chain - a fuel card can help you streamline your work.

-As truck drivers, workers, and technicians represent your business out in the world and you need to oversee operations from afar, one key way to simplify your operations is by getting a fuel card for your business.
+As truck drivers, workers, and technicians are out in the world representing your business you may need to oversee operations from afar.
+One key way to simplify your operations is by getting a fuel card for your business.
 A recent article on fleet cards gives a full account of what a fuel card is, which will help you make the right decision for your business.

 Put simply, fuel cards allow you to: